alina-kabanets/react-js_todo-app-with-api/README.md

 ## Overview

 The React ToDo App is a user-friendly task management application designed to help users stay organized and productive.
 It provides a soothing and visually appealing user interface, along with a range of features to enhance the task management experience.
+The ToDo App was developed using React and TypeScript, focusing on advanced state management, API integration, and user interaction enhancements.
+The app enables users to efficiently manage their tasks, supporting features like adding, deleting, updating, and toggling task status.
+The project involved converting pre-made HTML and CSS markups into a fully functional, interactive application, integrating complex UI behaviors with robust API handling.

 ## [Check the live demo here](https://alina-kabanets.github.io/react-js_todo-app-with-api/)